josephikim/mixology-app/README.md

 Now verify that the app can connect to your new database by starting the app in development mode.

+**NOTE**: Make sure you've created an `.env.development` and `.env.production` file at the project root with the required environment variables before starting the app!
+See _Environment Variables_ above.

-- To begin this process, first install Mixology App dependencies using `npm install`.
+- First install application dependencies using `npm install`.
 Once that is complete, start the app in development mode with `npm run dev`.

-NOTE: Make sure you've created an `.env.development` file at the project root with the required environment variables before starting the app!
-See _Environment Variables_ above.

 Once the workflow is complete, the following messages will appear in the terminal: